robinpokorny/moby/README.md

 After installing all dependencies run `grunt serve`.
 This triggers `jekyll serve` and also a Grunt watch task, Sass compiler and live reload.

+## Browser Support
+This project only supports the latest versions of Chrome, Firefox and Safari.

 ## Content Guidelines
 ### Images
 Images always have to have a ratio of 3:2.